 Progress in energy and industry sectors

-Between 2005 and 2016, emissions from power plants and factories covered by ETS fell by 26%.
+Between 2005 and 2018, emissions from power plants and factories covered by the EU emissions trading system fell by 29%.
 This is markedly more than the 23% reduction set as the 2020 target.

 Status for national targets

-To reduce emissions from other sectors (housing, agriculture, waste, transport), EU countries set out the national targets for emissions reductions under the Effort Sharing Decision.
-The emissions from the sectors covered by national targets were 11% lower in 2016 than in 2005, exceeding the 2020 target for a 10% reduction.
+To reduce emissions from other sectors (housing, agriculture, waste, transport, but not aviation), EU countries set out the national emission reduction targets under the Effort Sharing Decision.
+The emissions from the sectors covered by national targets were 11% lower in 2018 than in 2005, exceeding the 2020 target of a 10% reduction.